01 of 07

 The strong and fast breaks around the Gilis call for surfers with some experience; the corals, rocks and sea urchins make for positively painful wipeouts if you're not careful!

 Gili Trawangan's main surf spot can be found on the island's southwest coast, with breaks happening all year round.
-Gili Meno's breaks can be found about 100 metres out to sea from the island's southeast coast.
+Gili Meno's breaks can be found about 100 meters out to sea from the island's southeast coast.
 For Gili Air, a long paddle from the southern coast of the island takes you to the island's preferred reef break.Continue to 7 of 7 below.

 07 of 07

-Watch a Gili Island Sunset from the Beach
+Watch a Gili Island Sunset From the Beach

 On a clear day, sunsets at the Gilis look gorgeous as all get out.
 To squeeze the most out of a Gili sunset, though, you need (a) good company, and (b) a cozy vantage point.
-This writer found both, in (a) their traveling companions with Indonesia Tourism's #TripofWonders; and (b) the beach bar we'd decided to visit for the occasion.

-As is common in the travel industry, the writer was provided with complimentary services for... review purposes.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this article, TripSavvy.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.